 However, there are a few problems with these statistics.
 A fairly significant number of properties that go under contract don’t close – maybe 20%.
 So, as the data ages and properties come back on the market, the months of supply numbers change retroactively.
 Also, the market times shown are only for properties that have sold and not the ones that are sitting on the market forever.
 Consequently, the market times are really understated vs. the entire population of properties that are on the market.

 Home inventories in Chicago had been steadily trending higher until August 2009 when they started to improve.
 That improving trend continued until January of 2010, when they started to bounce around a bit in the wake of idiotic government interference in the housing market.
 Since then contract volume started to improve while sellers were holding off so inventory levels improved considerably.
-Since then inventory levels of both attached and detached homes have been extremely low, though attached inventories have recently started to rise.
-However, technically both types of homes are still in a seller’s market.
+Since then inventory levels of both attached and detached homes have been extremely low, though attached inventories have recently started to rise and skyrocketed after Covid-19 hit.

 Meanwhile, the market times for homes that have sold have improved dramatically since the housing bubble burst as the inventory has dropped.
 From peaks of close to 200 days we are now bouncing around under 100 days.
 For the most part attached homes (condos and townhomes) have sold faster than single family homes until recently.
 Since attached inventories have risen we have seen a corresponding increase in the market times for attached homes – to the point where they are most recently higher than for detached homes.